Izocel/Minecraft-Whitelist-Discord-Bot/README.md

 - ### Setup the `private vars` within the [ConfigurationManager](src/main/java/configs/ConfigManager.java) file.
 - ### Setup and run [build-WJE.bat](build-WJE.bat) a backup of your conf. will `automaticly` be added to [backups folder](/backups).

-## How to change your command names:
+## How to change your command names in the various messages sent to users (aliases won't overide textual commands names):

 **Those neeed to be done before building**